MediaComem/comem-webdev/subjects/cli/README.md

 ```
 These symbols represent **the prompt** and are used to indicate that you have the lead, that is the computer is waiting for you to type something for it to execute.

-> Note : To stop any running work and force the CLI to give you back the lead, hit the `Ctrl + c` command.
+> To stop any running process and force the CLI to give you back the lead, hit the `Ctrl + c` command.

 **For consistency, we will always use the `$>` symbols to represent the prompt.**